voicegain/platform/ANNOUNCE.md

 ### Minor release 1.71.0 is scheduled for 12/7/2022 between 8pm and 11pm CST

-This release add configurability of the Key Items of the Meeting Minutes in the Transcribe App.
+This release adds configurability of the Key Items of the Meeting Minutes in the Transcribe App.

 This release also addresses the following Transcribe App issues:
 * #556: Prepopulate the Name with the file name